-101/1001611 0 The proposal exemplifies a goal and objective of the grant Excellent 5 program, has all the elements in place for successful execution of the proposed project, and is designed to ensure broad impact (as described in the Notice of Funding Opportunity).
-You recommend inviting a full proposal without reservation.
-Invite- 4 The proposal mostly demonstrates a goal and objective of Very Good the grant program, has most of the elements in place for able successful execution of the proposed project, and is designed to ensure broad impact.
-You recommend inviting a full proposal.
-The proposal somewhat demonstrates a goal and Good 3 3 objective of the grant program, has some of the elements 5 in place for successful execution of the proposed project, and is designed to ensure broad impact.
-You recommend inviting a full proposal but acknowledge it could be more successful with some changes.
-The proposal does not demonstrate a goal and objective of Some 2 the grant program, has few of the elements in place for 2 successful execution of the proposed project, and/or is not Do not Merit designed to ensure broad impact.
-You do not recommend invite inviting a full proposal but think the proposal could be strengthened for resubmission in a future grant cycle.
-1 The proposal does not demonstrate a goal and objective of Inadequate the grant program, has few of the elements in place for successful execution of the proposed project, and is not designed to ensure broad impact.
-You do not recommend inviting a full proposal or resubmission.
+· · · · · · · · · · · · · · · · · · · Fund-able Excellent 5 The proposal exemplifies a goal and objective of the grant program, has all the elements in place for successful execution of the proposed project, and is designed to ensure far-reaching impact (as described in the Notice of Funding Opportunity ).
+You recommend funding the proposal without reservation.
+Very Good 4 The proposal mostly demonstrates a goal and objective of the grant program, has most of the elements in place for successful execution of the proposed project, and is designed to ensure far-reaching impact.
+You recommend funding the proposal.
+Good 3 The proposal somewhat demonstrates a goal and objective of the grant program, has some of the elements in place for successful execution of the proposed project, and is designed to ensure far-reaching impact.
+You recommend funding the proposal but acknowledge it could be more successful with some changes.
+Do not fund Some Merit 2 The proposal does not demonstrate a goal and objective of the grant program, has few of the elements in place for successful execution of the proposed project, and/or is not designed to ensure far-reaching impact.
+You do not recommend the proposal for funding but think it could be strengthened for resubmission in a future grant cycle.
+Inadequate 1 The proposal does not demonstrate a goal and objective of the grant program, has few or none of the elements in place for successful execution of the proposed project, and is not designed to ensure far-reaching impact.
+You do not recommend the full proposal for funding or resubmission.